 What is a Corporate Insider?

-When insiders buy or sell shares in their own companies, they must submit a form 4 to the SEC, which states their position and change in equity.
+When insiders buy or sell shares in their own companies, they must submit a Form 4 to the SEC, which states their position and change in equity.
 The form must be submitted by the end of the second business day following the change in ownership.
 Once the form is processed it is uploaded and accessible to the public through the SEC’s EDGAR database.

 TipRanks’ financial engine specializes in collecting and analyzing this data.
-Not only can you find all corporate insider transactions, you can also view the specific performance of each insider making these transactions.
+Not only can you find all corporate insider transactions, but you can also view the specific performance of each insider making these transactions.

 Perhaps the most important factor in analyzing these transactions is separating the uninformative transactions (which account for about 80%), from the informative ones.
 These uninformative transactions include employee stock grants, scheduled sell-offs, and timed purchases.
 From the remaining informative transactions one can significantly outperform the market; however, this is often more difficult than investors expect.